Byron Moore: Crewe Alexandra

 Moore scored ten goals in 49 appearances in the 2011–12 campaign as he continued to progress under the stewardship of new manager Steve Davis.
-Two of these goals came against in 1–1 draws with local rivals Port Vale, as his strikes won what would prove to be a crucial two points in the club's play-off push.
+Two of these goals came in 1–1 draws with local rivals Port Vale, as his strikes won a crucial two points in the club's play-off push.
 He sealed promotion for Crewe when he scored the second goal in their 2–0 victory over Cheltenham Town to win the League Two play-off final.
 He signed a new two-year contract with the club in July 2012.
 Mpore scored four goals in 50 appearances in the 2012–13 season as Crewe ended the season in 13th place, ten points outside of the play-off zone.
-On 7 April, he provided assists to both Luke Murphy and then Max Clayton as Crewe beat Southend United 2–0 at Wembley to win the League Trophy.
+On 7 April, he provided assists to both Luke Murphy and then Max Clayton as Crewe beat Southend United 2–0 at Wembley to win the Football League Trophy.
 He scored four goals in 43 appearances in the 2013–14 campaign, his form being described as "hot and cold" as Crewe finished just two places and four points above the relegation zone.
 In June 2014 Moore confirmed that he would not be signing a new 12-month extension to his contract and would instead seek out a new club.

 Port Vale

 Moore signed a two-year contract with League One side Port Vale in July 2014.
 His arrival at Vale Park increased the local rivalry between Vale and Crewe, especially as the two managers had recently exchanged a war of words via local newspaper The Sentinel following the decision of Steve Davis to criticize Micky Adams for a contract offer he described as "derisory" that Vale offered to his son Joe Davis.
 He was missing throughout the 2014–15 pre-season as he was on compassionate leave following the death of his brother.
-He made ten appearances before failing to get a game for three months following 8 November, but then forced himself back into first team contention after an impressive substitute appearance at Bristol City on 10 February.
+He made ten appearances before failing to get a game for three months following 8 November, but then forced himself back into first-team contention after an impressive substitute appearance at Bristol City on 10 February.
 Eleven days later he scored his first goal for the "Valiants" in a 3–0 win over Doncaster Rovers.
 He remained in the startling line-up until he picked up a groin strain in March.

 On 11 August 2015, he scored the winning goal in a 1–0 victory over Championship club Burnley in the first round of the League Cup.
-He went on to score five goals in 41 appearances throughout the 2015–16 campaign and was named in the Football League team of the week and providing an assist for A-Jay Leitch-Smith in a 1–0 win at Blackpool on 9 January.
+He went on to score five goals in 41 appearances throughout the 2015–16 campaign and was named in the Football League Team of the Week and providing an assist for A-Jay Leitch-Smith in a 1–0 win at Blackpool on 9 January.
 He then departed on a free transfer after rejecting the club's offer of a new contract.